 On the top right, this page links to failure examples grouped by the size of the failure.
 Go directly to the section corresponding to the size of your purchase

-Reduce software selection risks
+Reduce ERP replacement risks